 (Get the full printable recipe at the bottom of the post.)

 - Boil the Potatoes.
 In a large stockpot, cook roughly chopped potatoes in salted water for 15 to 20 minutes or until tender.
-Drain and return potatoes to pot.
+Drain and return the potatoes to the pot.

 - Preheat the oven.
 Preheat oven to 375 F.

 - Mash and Season the Potatoes.
 Add butter, cream, garlic, salt, pepper, half the bacon, gruyere cheese, and 1 cup of Monterey Jack Cheese.
 Mix together until cheese is melted, adding additional cream a tablespoon at a time as needed to reach desired consistency. (add additional salt and pepper to taste.